 Data for the OneDrive sync health dashboard

-Diagnostic data is always under your control.
-To learn more about diagnostic data and the controls available to you, see Overview of privacy controls for Microsoft 365 Apps.
-To learn more about required service data, see Required diagnostic data for Office.
+To learn more about the controls available to you, see Overview of privacy controls for Microsoft 365 Apps.
+To learn more about required service data, see Required service data for Office.

-This section will help you troubleshoot if the OneDrive sync reports don't appear after three days.
+Use this section to troubleshoot if the OneDrive sync reports don't appear after three days.

-If the output from the script is not dword:00000000, your device is on the Insiders or Production ring.
+`reg.exe query HKLM\Software\Policies\Microsoft\OneDrive /v GPOSetUpdateRing` If the output from the script is **not** `dword:00000000`, your device is on the Insiders or Production ring.

 Report a problem

-If you encounter a problem with viewing the report dashboard, first verify that you've completed the troubleshooting steps above.
+If you encounter a problem with viewing the report dashboard, first verify that you've completed the steps in the troubleshooting section.

-If problems persist after troubleshooting, please open a support ticket with Microsoft.
-Ensure that the device is not powered off during this period so that the sync app can still run and send a health report.
+If problems persist after troubleshooting, open a support ticket with Microsoft.
+Make sure that the device isn't powered off during this period so that the sync app can still run and send a health report.

-To make a feature suggestion, use the Feedback button in the top-right corner of the dashboard page.
+We value your feedback.
+To submit feature suggestions and report issues, you can use the Feedback button in the top-right corner of the dashboard page.